-Years of experience have taught us that the best results are achieved when students have the opportunity to develop the personal learning skills required to be successful at Key Stage 5 and, more importantly, to become self propelled learners.
-We aim to give students confidence to start a task, persistence should the task become difficult and we encourage an organised approach to your work.
-We foster confident, independent learning and achievement.
-Expectations are high.
+Years of experience have taught us that the best results are achieved when students have the opportunity to develop independent learning skills that are required to be successful at Key Stage 5 and beyond.
+We aim to foster confidence and independence when approaching tasks and set high expectations.

-This is a happy, challenging, supportive Sixth Form College which encourages students to use their initiative, be inquisitive, responsible learners and develop an approach to learning that will carry them through all stages of your life.
+We are a happy, challenging, supportive Sixth Form College which encourages students to use their initiative, be inquisitive, responsible learners and develop a love for learning that help them be successful in all aspects of their lives.